7 Best Banking Apps Like Chime

 Since launching in 2013, Chime® has set the standard for mobile banking.
 Partnering with Bancorp Bank, N.A. and Stride Bank, N.A., it offers FDIC-insured accounts, early direct deposit, and fee-free features that appeal to millions of customers.

-Chime’s highly rated app makes managing money simple, and its reputation for skipping overdraft fees and offering competitive annual percentage yields has made it one of the most popular digital banks in the country.
+Chime’s highly rated app makes managing money simple, and its reputation for skipping overdraft fees and offering competitive annual percentage yields has made it one of the most popular banking apps in the country.
 It’s also a go-to choice for people who may have been denied a traditional bank account.

 Still, Chime isn’t the only option.
-If you want similar perks—like no monthly fees, strong savings rates, and tools to build credit—there are several other online banks worth considering.
-Below, we’ll cover the best online banks like Chime and what makes each one stand out.
+If you want similar perks, like no monthly fees, strong savings rates, and tools to build credit, there are several other online banks worth considering.
+Below, we’ll cover the best online banking apps like Chime and what makes each one stand out.

 If you want a banking experience similar to Chime, you have plenty of options.
 The following digital banks all focus on no monthly fees, early direct deposit, and mobile-first tools that make money management easier.
 Each one has its own strengths, so the best choice depends on what matters most to you.